trishume/sympy-wiki-with-svn/GSoC-2011-Application-Pavel-Fedotov:-Multivariate-polynomials-and-factorization.md

     - Calculus Mathematics;
     - Software Design;
     - Programming Paradigms.
+* I've graduated Academy of Modern Software Engineering.
 * I had a Polynomials course in school and read book Polynomials (Algorithms and Computation in Mathematics) by Victor V. Prasolov.
-So I'm familiar with multivariate polynomials, Groebner bases, Buchberger algorithm that are connected with the topic.
+So I familiar with multivariate polynomials, Groebner bases, Buchberger algorithm that are connected with the topic.
 I also had a course of calculus mathematics where I particularly implemented different math methods and algorithms.
 This experience was interesting and successful.

 ## Schedule